a-ads/blog/content/blog/2018-10-04-bug-bounty-program.md

 * Our jQuery library is outdated and might be insecure
 * We allow extremely weak password at user registration
 * After logging off you can use a web browser back button to see previously opened web pages
-* After changing an email address other open sessions are not invalidated
+* After changing an email address _or_ password other open sessions and existing password reset tokens are not invalidated

 \- 2017-12-10 Anonymous researcher reported a session termination vulnerability and earned $50.